 Medora is a blue-collar town, with 40.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Medora is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Medora who work in sales jobs (20.05%), personal care services (11.63%), and healthcare (7.18%).

-Telecommuters are a relatively large percentage of the workforce: 13.40% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Medora telecommute to their jobs.
+Overall, about 13.40% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Medora in 2022 was $20,891, which is low income relative to Indiana and the nation.
 This equates to an annual income of $83,564 for a family of four.
 However, Medora contains both very wealthy and poor people as well.